 The average person uses around 100 gallons of water a day.
 By reducing that water use, you can save money, energy and water resources by decreasing pollution.
 LifeSource Water Systems can help you conserve water because there is no water waste.
-With LifeSource you get clean, healthy water in your home and the backwash from the system is safe for plant use.
+With LifeSource you get clean, healthy water in your home and the rinse water from the system is safe for plant use.
 There are many reasons and ways to start conserving your water, and as more people join the cause, we can move towards a more eco-friendly, cost-efficient, sustainable lifestyle.

 The average household spends $500 a year on water and sewer bills, but with just a few changes you could save almost half that.
 And when you conserve water, you save more than just cost.
 With less water, septic systems, pipes and appliances will all last longer saving the cost of replacements for years to come.

 By conserving water, we can not only preserve or natural environment, but also prevent further contamination from over-worked treatment systems.
 People are currently using up the planet's water supply faster than it can be replenished.
 As we use up more and more of our water, water levels decrease meaning that pollutants become more highly concentrated, posing risks to the environment as well as human health.
 At the same time, by sending too much water down the drain, the municipal systems and septic tanks cannot handle the influx and cannot treat the water properly leading to further contamination of the water supply.
 Conserving water can protect our water quality and environment by wasting less resources and increasing the effectiveness of waste water treatment.